sodadata/soda-core/docs/community.md

+---
+layout: default
+title: Community
+nav_order: 99
+---

 # Community

 Soda SQL is open source software distributed under the Apache License v2.

 We hope you like it.
-Please encourage us by <a class="github-button" href="https://github.com/sodadata/soda-sql" data-icon="octicon-star" data-size="large" aria-label="Star sodadata/soda-sql on GitHub">starring soda-sql on GitHub</a>.
+Please encourage us by [starring sodadata/soda-sql on Github](https://github.com/sodadata/soda-sql).

 Get involved, cause we believe Soda SQL is going to be an important part of many data platforms and you have a perspective to contribute.